rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 ### Experts

 Not all `t-compiler` members are experts on all parts of `rustc`; it's a pretty large project.
-To find out who has expertise on different parts of the compiler, [consult this "experts map"][map].
+To find out who could have some expertise on different parts of the compiler, [consult traigebot assign groups][map].
+The sections that start with `[assign*` in `triagebot.toml` file.

-The experts map incomplete and not actively maintained, so please also feel free to ask questions even if you can't figure out who to ping.
+But also, feel free to ask questions even if you can't figure out who to ping.

 Another way to find experts for a given part of the compiler is to see who has made recent commits.
 For example, to find people who have recently worked on name resolution since the 1.68.2 release,